GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareReader.md

 the Result.
 These include:

-- **TokenData [string]** – A textual representation of the data from the reader if possible, for a weigand reader this will likely be the card number, an ANPR system the car registration.
+- **TokenData [string]** – A textual representation of the data from the reader if possible, for a Wiegand reader this will likely be the card number, an ANPR system the car registration.
 If the reader is some form biometrics this value will contain a static string like ‘finger’
 - **TokenId [identifier]** – if the value read from the reader could be matched to